awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 After the image has been created, all of the temporary resources are deleted\.

-## Testing<a name="image-builder-testing"></a>

-Generally, each test consists of a test script, a test binary, and test metadata\.
-The test script contains the orchestration commands to start the test binary, which can be written in any language supported by the OS\.
-Exit status codes indicate the test outcome\.
-Test metadata describes the test and its behavior \(for example, the name, description, paths to test binary, and expected duration\)\.

 ## Distribution<a name="image-builder-distribution"></a>

 EC2 Image Builder can distribute AMIs or container images to any AWS Region\.
 The image is copied to each Region that you specify in the account used to build the image\.